SM-Software/Kubernetes/5. Storage/Introduction.md

 - Special types of volumes where we can store the secrets and key value pair, which pods can access with kubernetes resources

 #### persistentVolumeClaim
-- provides pods witha more persistent storage options that is abstracted form the details.
+- provides pods with a more persistent storage options that is abstracted form the details.

 #### Cloud: clsuter-wide storage
 - [Azure file share](https://docs.microsoft.com/en-us/azure/aks/azure-files-volume)